Poltanek/Chat-System/README.md

 ## Underconstruction

-If you would like to participate in this
+If you would like to participate in this project you may by providing ideaes or a design layout